carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-non-copyable-objects.rst

 misc-non-copyable-objects
 =========================

-"cert-fio38-c" redirects here as an alias for this checker.
+"cert-fio38-c" redirects here as an alias for this check.

 The check flags dereferences and non-pointer declarations of objects that are not meant to be passed by value, such as C FILE objects or POSIX